Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 However, there are a fair number of devices that come with a manual steam wand.
 Gaggia usually uses a Panarello steam wand, which can make thick foam for cappuccinos but isn’t best suited for latte art.
 But on some machines, such as the Carezza Deluxe, you can remove the Panarello and get more control.

-Integrated Grinder or None
+Integrated Grinder or No Grinder

 Each Gaggia automatic espresso machine comes with an integrated grinder.
-These are ceramic burr grinders, which are among the best grinders available.
+These are ceramic burr grinders which are among the best grinders available.
 They have minimal heat transfer, which means the flavors in the beans won’t be destroyed by the heat.
 In general, integrated grinders mean less work for you.
 All you have to do is select the grind setting.

 On the other hand, Gaggia semi-automatic espresso machines don’t include a grinder.
 This is an additional expense, and it’s a big one, as high-quality grinders don’t come cheap.
 Or, you might already have a high-quality burr grinder and can save by buying a semi-automatic.